 WHAT IS THE NUTRI-SCORE?
 5 EVOLUTION OF NUTRI-SCORE 5 WHY IS THE NUTRI-SCORE EVOLVING?
 IMPLEMENTATION SCHEDULE 6 WHICH NUTRI-SCORE TO USE?
-TRANSITION PERIOD LOGO 7 GENERAL CONSIDERATIONS ON THE NUTRI-SCORE CALCULATION 8 Nutri-Score perimeter WHICH PRODUCTS ARE COVERED BY THE NUTRI-SCORE?
+Transition period logo 7 GENERAL CONSIDERATIONS ON THE NUTRI-SCORE CALCULATION 8 Nutri-Score perimeter WHICH PRODUCTS ARE COVERED BY THE NUTRI-SCORE?
 8 WHICH PRODUCTS ARE NOT COVERED BY THE NUTRI-SCORE?
-8 WHICH PRODUCTS ARE NOT ELIGIBLE FOR THE NUTRI-SCORE?
-9 CAN THE NUTRI-SCORE BE DISPLAYED ON PRODUCTS THAT ARE NOT SUBJECT TO MANDATORY NUTRITIONAL DECLERATION?
+9 WHICH PRODUCTS ARE NOT ELIGIBLE FOR THE NUTRI-SCORE?
+10 Can the Nutri-Score be displayed on products that are not subject to mandatory nutritional decleration?
 10 DOES THE NUTRI-SCORE APPLY TO ALCOHOLIC DRINKS?
 IS IT POSSIBLE TO APPLY THE NUTRI-SCORE TO RECIPES?
-10 IF THERE IS A BUSINESS RELATIONSHIP BETWEEN A CLIENT COMPANY AND ITS SUPPLIER, CAN THE NUTRI-SCORE OR RECIPE'S "INGREDIENTS" BE USED WITHOUT SIGNING UP TO NUTRI-SCORE?
+10 IF THERE IS A BUSINESS RELATIONSHIP BETWEEN A CLIENT COMPANY AND ITS SUPPLIER, CAN THE NUTRI-SCORE CRECIPE'S "INGREDIENTS" BE USED WITHOUT SIGNING UP TO NUTRI-SCORE?
 GENERAL CALCULATION RULES 11 HOW IS THE NUTRITIONAL SCORE CALCULATED?
 11 WHEN CALCULATING THE SCORE, SHOULD THE RESULTS BE ROUNDED?
-11 WITH LIQUIDS FOOD, IS THE SCORE CALCULATED FOR 100G OR 100ML?
+11 WITH LIQUIDS FOOD, IS THE SCORE CALCULATED FOR 100g OR 100mL?
 12 NUTRITIONAL INFORMATIONS USED: NUTRITIONAL DECLARATION, LIST OF INGREDIENTS 12 WHAT COUNT AS A SIMPLE SUGAR?
 12 HOW IS THE SALT - SODIUM CONVERSION CALCULATED?
 12 WHICH METHOD SHALL BE USED FOR ASSESSING FIBRE CONTENT?
 13 WHAT REFERENCE IS USED TO CALCULATE THE CONTENT OF "FRUITS, VEGETABLES AND LEGUMES" IN PROCESSED PRODUCTS?
-CALCULATION ON PRODUCT AS SOLD VS. AS CONSUMED 13 Does the product's Nutri-Score need to be calculated based on as it's sold or once it's prepared? .
+CALCULATION ON PRODUCT AS SOLD VS. AS CONSUMED 13 Does the product's Nutri-Score need to be calculated based on as it's sold or once it's prepared?
 13 WHAT IS THE NUTRI-SCORE FOR FRIED PRODUCTS?
 14

 IS THE NUTRI-SCORE CALCULATED FOR THE PRODUCT WITH THE COVERING LIQUID?
 14 How are composite products calculated?
 14 CALCULATION OF THE NUTRI-SCORE 14 DEFINITION OF THE PRODUCT CATEGORIES 16 COMMON FOOD CATEGORIES IN THE ORIGINAL AND UPDATED NUTRI-SCORE 16 WHICH PRODUCTS ARE CATEGORIZED AS CHEESES?
-16 WHICH PRODUCTS ARE CATEGORIZED AS ADDED FATS?
+16 Which products are categorized as added fats?
 16 WHICH PRODUCTS ARE CATEGORIZED AS BEVERAGES?
 16 SPECIFIC CASES IN THE UPDATED NUTRI-SCORE (2023) 17 WHICH PRODUCTS ARE CATEGORIZED AS RED MEAT AND PRODUCTS THEREOF?
 17 WHICH PRODUCTS ARE CATEGORIZED AS ANIMAL AND VEGETABLE FATS, NUTS AND SEEDS CATEGORY?
-19 SCORE COMPUTATION AND LOGO ATTRIBUTION 21 CALCULATION METHODS OF THE ORIGINAL ALGORITHM (NUTRI-SCORE 2017) 21 CALCULATION OF THE NUTRITIONAL SCORE OF FOOD PRODUCTS 21 LOGO ATTRIBUTION 25 CALCULATION METHODS FOR THE UPDATED ALGORITHM (NUTRI-SCORE 2023) 26 CALCULATION OF THE NUTRITIONAL SCORE OF FOOD PRODUCTS 26 LOGO ATTRIBUTION 31 CLARIFICATIONS ON THE NUTRI-SCORE UPDATE 33 CHANGES ON THE MAIN ALGORITHM FOR FOODS 33 CHANGES ON THE ALGORITHM FOR BEVERAGES 35 LEGAL CONSIDERATIONS 36 REGISTRATION PROCESS 36 WHO MAY DISPLAY THE NUTRI-SCORE LOGO ON THEIR BRANDS AND PRODUCTS?
-36 How to obtain the right to use the Nutri-Score? (registration process) 36 HOW CAN THE DOCUMENTS REQUIRED TO USE THE NUTRI-SCORE BE OBTAINED?
+19 SCORE COMPUTATION AND LOGO ATTRIBUTION 21 CALCULATION METHODS OF THE ORIGINAL ALGORITHM (NUTRI-SCORE 2017) 21 CALCULATION OF THE NUTRITIONAL SCORE OF FOOD PRODUCTS 21 LOGO ATTRIBUTION 25 CALCULATION METHODS FOR THE UPDATED ALGORITHM (NUTRI-SCORE 2023) 26 CALCULATION OF THE NUTRITIONAL SCORE OF FOOD PRODUCTS 26 LOGO ATTRIBUTION 32 CLARIFICATIONS ON THE NUTRI-SCORE UPDATE 33 CHANGES ON THE MAIN ALGORITHM FOR FOODS 33 CHANGES ON THE ALGORITHM FOR BEVERAGES 35 LEGAL CONSIDERATIONS 36 REGISTRATION PROCESS 36 WHO MAY DISPLAY THE NUTRI-SCORE LOGO ON THEIR BRANDS AND PRODUCTS?
+36 How to obtain the right to use the Nutri-Score? (registration process) 36 How can the documents required to use the Nutri-Score be obtained?
 36 IS IT POSSIBLE TO CONDUCT A TEST PHASE BEFORE COMMITTING?
 37 CAN A REPRESENTATIVE COMPLETE THE NUTRI-SCORE REGISTRATION PROCESS?
 37 WHAT ARE THE SPECIFICS FOR APPLYING THE NUTRI-SCORE OVERSEAS?
 37 DOES THE NUTRI-SCORE APPLY OUTSIDE COUNTRIES ENGAGED IN THE NUTRI-SCORE?
 37